 The Batwa live throughout the country’s provinces and speak the national language, Kirundi, with an accent that distinguishes them from other ethnic groups.

 The Batwa have traditionally lived by hunting and gathering alongside the Tutsi and Hutu farmers and ranchers, who represent 15% and 84% of the population respectively.

 The Batwa lack sufficient land on which to live and farm

 No longer able to live by hunting and gathering, the Batwa are now demanding land on which to live and farm.
-A census conducted by UNIPROBA in 2008 showed that, of the 20,155 Batwa households in Burundi, 2,959 (14.7%) were landless.
-Of these landless households, 1,453 were working under a system of bonded labour, while the other 1,506 were living on borrowed land. moreover, Batwa landowning households usually only have very small plots, often no more than 200 m2 .
+The census conducted by UNIPROBA in 2008 showed that, of the 20,155 Batwa households in Burundi, 2,959 (14.7%) were landless.
+Of these landless households, 1,453 were working under a system of bonded labour, while the other 1,506 were living on borrowed land.
+Moreover, Batwa landowning households usually only have very small plots, often no more than 200 m2 .

 Constitutional Recognition of Indigenous Peoples

 Some positive actions are being undertaken in Burundi, aimed at encouraging the political integration of the Batwa.
 This integration is the result of the implementation of a number of laws and regulations in force in Burundi, including the Arusha Accord of 28 August 2000, the National Constitution of 18 March 2005 and the 2010 Electoral Code, which explicitly recognise the protection and inclusion of minority ethnic groups within the general system of government (See Law No. 1/10 of 18 March 2005 implementing the Constitution of the Republic of Burundi).

 The 2005 Constitution sets aside three seats in the National Assembly and two seats in the Senate for Batwa.